supahgreg/cf-for-k8s/docs/maintaining/README.md

   - `<component>/*.yml` cf-for-k8s specific configuration of component
   - `<component>/_ytt_lib/` unmodified configuration fetched from components' repos (controlled via `/vendir.yml`)
   - `values/00-values.yml` specifies all possible data values used
-  - `*.yml` configuration that glue components together
+  - `*.yml` configuration that glues components together
 - `build/` includes building instructions for components that do not provide plain YAML or ytt templates
   - this directory is only used by cf-for-k8s maintainers
-  - `<component>/build.sh` in each sub-directory has specific build instructions
+  - `<component>/build.sh` in each subdirectory has specific build instructions
     - These `build.sh` scripts take no arguments and can be run from any directory
     - Each `build.sh` also runs `kbld`, which verifies that every image reference includes its digest
   - `<component>/_vendir` contains the unmodified configuration fetched from the component's repo (controlled via `/vendir.yml`)
     - The structure under each component varies depending on the component's own helm chart
   - Every `<component>/` directory contains a `values` file used to configure `helm`; sometimes it's called `values.yml`, but the name is always used explicitly in `build.sh`
-  - All the components use `helm` to generate yaml manifests except `istio`, which is using its own [`istioctl manifest generate`](https://istio.io/v1.7/docs/reference/commands/istioctl/#istioctl-manifest-generate) command
+  - All the components use `helm` to generate YAML manifests except `istio`, which is using its own [`istioctl manifest generate`](https://istio.io/v1.7/docs/reference/commands/istioctl/#istioctl-manifest-generate) command

-## Image References
+## Image references

 Image references are expected to use an image SHA digest.
 If using [kbld](https://get-kbld.io/) to build images as suggested in the component development flow, the image reference should include the digest by default.

-## Update Example
+## Update example

 Suppose we want to update `eirini` from version `A` to `B`.